The Man and The Journey: Track list and release

-A live recording of The Man and The Journey was released for the first time in 2016 as part of the boxset, The Early Years 1965-1972, included in the 1969: Dramatis/ation volume.
+A live recording of The Man and The Journey was released for the first time in 2016 as part of the boxset, The Early Years 1965–1972, included in the 1969: Dramatis/ation volume.
 This was recorded in Amsterdam on 17 September 1969.
-"The End of the Beginning" features Rick Wright playing the Concertgebouw's pipe organ, in lieu of his Farfisa organ which was usually used.
+"The End of the Beginning" features Rick Wright playing the Concertgebouw's pipe organ, instead of his Farfisa organ, which was usually used.

 The track list for this version is as follows (as given in the Early Years set):